seba-1511/specialists/paper/paper.md

 Those algorithms are described in the following paragraphs, and pseudo code is given in the Appendix.

-We also experimented with different ways of building a confusion matrix.
+We also experimented with different ways of building the confusion matrix.
 Besides the usual way (denoted here as _standard_) we tried three alternatives:

 *   _soft sum_: for each prediction, we  use the raw model output instead of the one-hot multi-class output,
 *   _soft sum pred_: just like *soft sum*, but only add the prediction output to the confusion matrix, if the class was correctly predicted,
-*   *soft sum not pred*: similarly to *soft sum pred*, but only if the prediction output was incorrectly predicted.
+*   *soft sum not pred*: like to *soft sum pred*, but only if the prediction output was incorrectly predicted.

 As discussed in later sections, the influence of the confusion matrix is